 At AV123, our absolute highest priority begins and ends with you, the customer.
-As our valued customer, you can rest assured that if you're not 100% satisfi ed with your purchase within 30 days from your original receipt date, you may return your product(s) for a prompt refund in full (excluding shipping charges) with no explanation necessary.
+As our valued customer, you can rest assured that if you are not 100% satisfied with your purchase within 30 days from your original receipt date, you may return your product(s) for a prompt refund in full (excluding shipping charges) with no explanation necessary.
 Coupled with the expert advice on our website and through our trained advisors, there is simply not a safer way or place to buy today.